feedbin/feedbin-api/content/extract-full-content.md

 The service uses [Mercury Parser](https://github.com/postlight/mercury-parser) to attempt to extract the full content of a webpage.

 In order to use the service, you need a username and signing key.
-The signing key is used to generate an HMAC signature to authenticate your request.
+The signing key is used to generate an HMAC-SHA1 signature to authenticate your request.

 An example request looks like: